 There was a sense of urgency about the improvements due to the American War and then wars with Napolean, which lasted into the 19th century.

 However, after the defeat of Napolean, the castle was left in a ruinous condition for some more years, until the end of the 19th century.
 Then, there was considerable concern about the state of Pendennis and attention was turned back to fortifying it.

 In 1887 Falmouth was made a defended port, and the government made more improvements, including the building of ancillary buildings and barracks.

 Pendennis in the World Wars

-Pendennis played a vital role throughout the wars, including both World Wars in the 20th century.
+Pendennis has played a vital role throughout wars, including both World Wars in the 20th century.

 In World War One, the site was West Cornwall’s command centre for coast artillery defences.
 The barracks saw huge numbers of troops being trained before they went to France and Belgium to fight.
 It was also used by the Royal Navy.